Broker Misconduct Red Flags

 Joint Accounts

-Brokers who intend to defraud their clients may suggest a joint account, perhaps under the pretense that the joint account will make it easier for the broker to quickly make advantageous trades.
-In certain cases, brokers have used these accounts as an easy way to misappropriate investor funds.
+Brokers who intend to defraud their clients may suggest a joint account, perhaps under the pretense that it will make it easier for the broker to execute advantageous trades quickly.
+In some cases, brokers have used these accounts to misappropriate investor funds.
 This is a tactic sometimes seen in cases of elderly financial exploitation.
 Even if you trust your broker, be wary of their attempts to open a joint account with you.

 Accepting a Position as an Executor or a Beneficiary

-FINRA acknowledges that brokers are often in a position to exercise undue influence over a customer’s financial decisions, especially in the case of elderly investors.
+FINRA acknowledges that brokers are often in a position to exert undue influence on a customer’s financial decisions, particularly with elderly investors.
 In some cases, family members have not discovered a broker’s scheme to take over their loved one’s finances until it is too late.
 FINRA Rule 3241 prohibits brokers from serving as their customer’s beneficiary unless they are a member of the customer’s immediate family, or unless the broker seeks the approval of their brokerage firm.
-The rule places similar limitations on brokers serving as an executor or power of attorney for a customer.
+The rule imposes similar limitations on brokers who serve as executors or agents under a customer’s power of attorney.

 Trustees who suspect a broker of taking advantage of their customer may be able to recover their losses by filing a complaint with FINRA and consulting with a securities attorney.